DiscoveringGodot/4_Heist_Meisters/README.md

 ## In This Section

-Create a fun word game based on Madlibs while you get to grips with GDScript and the foundations of scripting.
+Create a tense and dramatic top-down stealth game while you learn more advanced Godot techniques!
 (Our ref: HM_GDT)